 Dental problems have been tied to preterm birth and low birthweight, but gum disease is something you can address.
 Why take the chance?
 Here's what you should know.

 When you’re pregnant, you see many doctors.
 Few people know that visiting the dentist can be essential, too.

 Why take a chance?
 Gum disease is a problem you can address.
-The key is to brush and floss daily — twice a day is even better — and get professional dental cleanings to clear out pockets in the gums around the teeth.
+The key is to brush and floss daily — twice a day is even better — and get professional dental cleanings to clear out pockets in the gums around your teeth.
 If your gums are swollen, red, or tender, go to the dentist, fast.

-Don’t wait until you’re pregnant: Gum disease may also affect conception.
+Don’t wait until you’re pregnant.
+Gum disease may also affect conception.
 One study concluded that women with gum disease took two months longer to get pregnant.
 Obesity also hurts fertility, by about the same amount.

 Pregnancy gingivitis usually appears between the second and eighth month of pregnancy.
 You may notice that your gums look redder and bleed a little when you brush your teeth, or that your gums look swollen.

-Typically during the second trimester, you may notice on your gums a lump with deep red dots on it, usually near the upper gum line.
+During the second trimester, you may notice a lump on your gums with deep red dots, usually near your upper gum line.
 It can glisten, bleed, and crust over.
-These lumps have been called “tumors,” although they’re not cancer, but simply an inflammatory reaction to an irritation on your gums.
+These lumps have been called “tumors,” although they’re not cancer but an inflammatory reaction to an irritation on your gums.